Aliases for RUVBL1 Gene

 - Pontin 2 3

 - INO80H 3 4

 External Ids for RUVBL1 Gene

 Previous GeneCards Identifiers for RUVBL1 Gene

 This gene encodes a protein that has both DNA-dependent ATPase and DNA helicase activities and belongs to the ATPases associated with diverse cellular activities (AAA+) protein family.
 The encoded protein associates with several multisubunit transcriptional complexes and with protein complexes involved in both ATP-dependent remodeling and histone modification.
 Alternate splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for RUVBL1 Gene

 RUVBL1 (RuvB Like AAA ATPase 1) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
-GO annotations related to this gene include ATPase activity and DNA helicase activity.
+Diseases associated with RUVBL1 include Intermittent Explosive Disorder.
+Among its related pathways are Metabolism of proteins and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and DNA helicase activity.

 UniProtKB/Swiss-Prot for RUVBL1 Gene